dotdash32/IITC/Tool_Setup/readme.md

 - `M32` Run file (`P` sets subprogram, so another command can be called afterward)
 - `M21` Attach SD Card (needed to see files from printer)
 - `M22` Release SD Card (needed to see files from computer as external disk, if enable by boot-loader)

+## FileSync

+Using the [FileSync](https://marketplace.visualstudio.com/items?itemName=CatStarwind.filesync) extension allows a Github synced set of Tool offset GCode files to be also stored on an SD card.
+It is very useful to have some sort of MSC (access SD card like an external storage device from your computer) for this to work efficiently.
+Steps to set up:

+1. Download and install the extension (from VSCode extension manager)

+2. Ensure the `.code-workspace` file includes a path directly to the Tool Offset folder of interest

+    - for example:

+    ```code-workspace
+    {
+        "path": "./Tool_Setup/Tool_Files"
+    },
+    ```

+3. Edit the VScode `settings.json` file to meet the Source/Destination specs of the Extensions

+    - for example:

+    ```json
+    "filesync.mappings": [
+        { "source": "/PATH_TO_IITC_REPO/Tool_Setup/Tool_Files",
+            "destination": "/Volumes/SKR_14T/0tools"}
+    ],
+    ```

+4. Double check everything is working by looking at the FileSync output from the VSCode termainl